luci/luci-py/appengine/swarming/ui2/README.md

   - [task-mass-cancel](http://localhost:8080/newres/task-mass-cancel.html)
   - [task-page](http://localhost:8080/newres/task-page.html)

-By default, the login is mocked so it works w/o an internet connection, but if testing the real OAuth 2.0 flow is desired, a client_id may be specified (see `swarming-index-demo.html` for an example).
-Be sure to also allow `localhost:8080` for that client_id.
+The login is mocked so it works w/o an internet connection.

 ## Running the tests